 Read more here: 50 Things You Could Give Up for Lent This Year

-The Bible also says that fasting should be done privately.
-Matthew 6:16-18 says, “And when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that their fasting may be seen by others.
+Matthew 6:16-18 says, “And when you fast, do not look gloomy like the hypocrites, for they disfigure their faces that others may see their fasting.
 Truly, I say to you, they have received their reward.
-But when you fast, anoint your head and wash your face, that your fasting may not be seen by others but by your Father who is in secret.
+But when you fast, anoint your head, and wash your face, your fasting may not be seen by others but by your Father, who is in secret.
 And your Father who sees in secret will reward you.”

 Fasting is a spiritual discipline that is between you and God.